ieure/flub/README.md

  - Process include files.
 Working.
  - Parse source code into AST.
 90% working. `BINARY` statement not supported. -> `flub.parser.source`
  - Emit bytes from AST.
-Incomplete. -> `flub.assembler.core`
+80% working, does not emit pod definitions or setup parameters yet. -> `flub.assembler`
  - Parse hex into AST.
 Half working.
-Parses into an intermediate AST, but needs to go from that to source AST. -> `flub.parser.recordng`
+Parses into an intermediate AST, but needs to go from that to source AST. -> `flub.parser.record`
  - Produce source code from source AST.
 Not implemented.
  - Uploading via serial port.
 Not implemented.